Mendon, Missouri

 Mendon is a city in western Chariton County, Missouri, United States.
 The population was 163 at the 2020 census.
+It is 21 miles northwest of the county seat Keytesville and 13 miles north of Brunswick, Missouri, on Missouri Route 11.

 History

-Mendon was laid out in 1871 by Christopher Shupe.
-However, the area had previously had some homes, and businesses were in operation in the area several years prior to the town plat actually being filed.
+Mendon was laid out a mile and a quarter from its current location in 1871 by Christopher Shupe.
+Shupe named it for his previous home place, Mendon, Illinois.
+The area had been known as Salt Creek and businesses were in operation several years prior to the town plat actually being filed.
 Among the earliest was a general store built around 1865 by Mr. Bostich and Mr. Eastman.
-In 1867, Jeremiah Andrews Felt, of Quincy, Adams County, Illinois, sent his twin sons, William Winsor Felt and Winslow Leach Felt, aged 22, with their 16-year-old brother George Washington Felt, to establish farms to the northwest of where the town would be laid out four years later.
-George went to Iowa and the twins acquired 320 acres from the Hannibal & St. Joseph Railroad, and were named as "farmers and stock-raisers being among the first settlers of the area.”
+A Methodist Church was erected in 1866.
+A sawmill was located five miles east of the town.

-Winslow Leach, his wife Annetta Brown, and son Arthur Stanley died, and Charles Davis Felt, the youngest of the Felt brothers, came from Illinois to settle in 1880.
-He married Lydia McCarl, and they raised a son, Chester Arthur, and daughter, Adriana Francis.
-After the town moved, the family sold portions of its land upon which the high school was built.
+In 1867, Jeremiah Andrews Felt, of Quincy, in Adams County, Illinois, not far from Mendon Township, sent his twin sons, William Winsor Felt and Winslow Leach Felt, aged 22, with their 16-year-old brother George Washington Felt, to establish farms on 80 acres to the northwest of where the original Mendon would be laid out four years later in 1871.
+The Felt twins later acquired 320 acres from the Hannibal & St. Joseph Railroad, and were named as "farmers and stock-raisers being among the first settlers of the area.”
+Their brother George went to Iowa.
+Then, Winslow Leach, his wife Annetta Brown, and son Arthur Stanley all died.
+After their deaths, Charles Davis Felt (1858-1949), the youngest of the Felt brothers, arrived by 1880 to take over the farm.